data analytics (DA)

 Data analytics initiatives support a wide variety of business uses.
 For example, banks and credit card companies analyze withdrawal and spending patterns to prevent fraud and identity theft.
 E-commerce companies and marketing services providers use clickstream analysis to identify website visitors who are likely to buy a particular product or service -- based on navigation and page-viewing patterns.
 Healthcare organizations mine patient data to evaluate the effectiveness of treatments for cancer and other diseases.

-Mobile network operators examine customer data to forecast churn; that enables them to take steps to prevent customers from defecting to rival vendors.
-To boost customer relationship management efforts, companies engage in CRM analytics to segment customers for marketing campaigns and equip call center workers with up-to-date information about callers.
+Mobile network operators examine customer data to forecast churn.
+Companies engage in customer relationship management analytics to segment customers for marketing campaigns and equip call center workers with up-to-date information about callers.

 Inside the data analytics process

 Data analytics applications involve more than just analyzing data, particularly on advanced analytics projects.
 Much of the required work takes place upfront, in collecting, integrating and preparing data and then developing, testing and revising analytical models to ensure that they produce accurate results.
 In addition to data scientists and other data analysts, analytics teams often include data engineers, who create data pipelines and help prepare data sets for analysis.

 The analytics process starts with data collection.
 Data scientists identify the information they need for a particular analytics application, and then work on their own or with data engineers and the IT staff to assemble it for use.
 Data from different source systems may need to be combined via data integration routines, transformed into a common format and loaded into an analytics system, such as a Hadoop cluster, NoSQL database or data warehouse.

 In other cases, the collection process may consist of pulling a relevant subset out of a stream of data that flows into, for example, Hadoop.
 The data is then moved to a separate partition in the system so it can be analyzed without affecting the overall data set.